m2lines/m2lines.github.io/content/pages/about/content4.md

 align: left
 ---

-This innovative effort will leverage the availability of big data from high-resolution simulations, as well as data assimilation products (learning from model errors), with machine learning models to improve the representation of subgrid physics in the ocean, sea-ice and atmosphere components of existing climate models.
+This innovative effort leverages the availability of big data from high-resolution simulations, as well as data assimilation products (combining models and observations), with powerful machine learning algorithms to improve the representation of subgrid physics in the ocean, sea-ice and atmosphere components of existing climate models.